-The election to use the installment option must be made on the individual taxpayer's return for the tax year that begins in 1993.
-Form 8841 must be attached.
-The installment election does not apply to estates and trusts.
+The election to use the installment option must have been made on the individual taxpayer's original 1993 return, and Form 8841 must have been attached.
+The installment election did not apply to estates and trusts.
+There is no installment election for the additional high bracket income taxes paid in 1994.